 PhD in History

-University College London, England, UK
+Department of History, University College London, UK

-Jan 2024 – Present
+Jan – Oct 2024

 Research Associate

-University of Strathclyde, Scotland, UK
+Centre for the Social History of Health & Healthcare, University of Strathclyde, Scotland, UK